 Terpenes are the organic hydrocarbons that give each different strain of cannabis its flavor and aroma.
 These fragrant compounds define the profile of a strain’s essential oil, and cannabis enthusiasts love them for both their taste and effect.
 Science has proven that terpenes, which are non-psychoactive by themselves, produce an entourage effect when paired with cannabinoids like CBD and THC.

 In other words, different strains with the same potency may affect consumers differently simply because of the terpenes they contain.
 As cannabis offerings become increasingly more diverse, customers are starting to consider terpene content as they choose between different strains of premium marijuana.
-Over 100 terpenes have already been identified cannabis, and leading experts have begun the process of identifying each strain’s unique profile.
+Over 100 terpenes have already been identified as cannabis, and leading experts have begun the process of identifying each strain’s unique profile.

 A strain’s terpene fingerprint can be associated with its smell, taste, and even its effect.
 Learn about the terpenes in four popular strains to understand why customers are becoming more discerning when it comes to this aspect of cannabis.